 As the name suggests Night Portrait mode is used for low light portraits.
 As soon as you select it, you have to use the flash.
 Also, go to the menu > Night Portrait And choose Handheld if you are shooting without a tripod and Tripod if you are using one for better quality and Stability.

 Night Landscape Mode

 Night Landscape is very useful for night photography.
-It has given some very cool street shots in the night.
+It has given some very cool street shots of the night.
 There also you need to go to the menu and tell the camera if you have a tripod or not.

 Scene Mode has many different options.
 We’ll go through them in brief.
 First is Portrait, useful obviously for portrait photography You can use the flash here.

 The landscape is useful for landscape photography.
 Gives a deep depth of field.
-Multiple Exposure Lighten useful for slow shutter photography like light trails, star trails Do give it a try.
+Multiple Exposure Lighten is useful for slow shutter photography like light trails, star trails Do give it a try.

 Party Indoor to set the party mood Helps in stabilizing those dance moves Beach for a beach scene.

 Snow for snow landscape Sunset Dusk/Dawn You may also use the Landscape mode for these.